zjn700/ng-fb-host/README.md

 ### Go to the directory of the new app
     cd ng-fb-host

-### Serve it locally and see it in action.
-Specify host and port, and disable host check if in C9
+### Serve it locally to see it in action.
+If in C9, specify host and port, and disable host check.
     ng serve --host 0.0.0.0 --port 8080 --disable-host-check

 ## Creating the Firebase App

-    Go to firebase. open account if you don't have one. then create app of same name as the angular app hen install the firebase tools here
+    Go to firebase.
+Open account, if you don't have one.
+Create app of same name as the angular app Then install the firebase tools here

+### Installing the Firebase Tools
     npm install -g firebase-tools

-## Installing the Firebase Tools

-### Login to firebase from the command line
+### Login to Firebase from the command line
         firebase login --no-localhost

-    For C9 you have to add --no-localhost.
-Go to the printed url to get/copy a authorization code Then Ppaste the code and hit enter:
+    For C9 you must add --no-localhost.
+Go to the printed url to get/copy a authorization code Then paste the code and hit enter:

 ## Using Firebase In The Angular App

-### Initialize the firebase in the angular app
+### Initialize Firebase in the Angular app
     firebase init

 ### Answer the resulting questions
-    Select firebase features you want (space bar selects, arrow keys move between options, enter when done) Change public folder to dist, when prompted
+    Select Firebase features you want (space bar selects, arrow keys move between options, enter when done) Change public folder to *dist*, when prompted

-### Here's the answers to the questions Firebase tools will ask:
+### Here are the answers to the questions Firebase tools will ask:
     Are you ready to proceed?
 Yes
     Which Firebase CLI features?
 Hosting (In the future, use whatever you need!
 Press space to select.)
-    Select a default Firebase project? ng-fb-host (Choose whatever app you created in the earlier steps) What do you want to use as your public directory? dist (This is important!
+    Select a default Firebase project? ng-fb-host (Choose whatever app you created in the earlier steps) What do you want to use as your public directory? *dist* (This is important!
 Angular creates the dist folder.)
     Configure as a single-page app?
 Yes

 ## Deploying

-### Build the angular app, which creates the angular dist folder
+### Build the Angular app, which creates the Angular *dist* folder
     ng build --prod

-### Deploy the production app to firebase
+### Deploy the production app to Firebase
     firebase deploy

 ### Open the app.
 Of course, this does not work from C9, but it will give you the url.